48ca/tor-relay/README.md

     jhoughton/tor-relay
 ```

-You can also use the provided run scripts.
+You can also use the provided run script.